PhilChodrow/PIC16B/syllabus.md

 I have some limited capacity to accept undergraduates to perform research with me.
 [My research](https://www.philchodrow.com/research/) focuses broadly on *network science*, the study of interconnected systems in nature and human society.
 Some things I'm interested in include applications of random graph theory, social network analysis, nonlinear dynamics on networks, and machine learning.

 If you would like to work with me on these topics, then it is usually necessary to take [Math 168, Introduction to Networks](https://www.registrar.ucla.edu/Academics/Course-Descriptions/Course-Details?qry=introduction%20to%20networks&funsel=1).
 You are also welcome to propose a project topic to me.
-If it is relevant to my interests but does not require expertise in networks, then taking Math 168 may not be necessary in order for us to work together.
+If it is relevant to my interests but does not require background in network science, then taking Math 168 may not be necessary in order for us to work together.

-I'd like to emphasize that my ability to take students is indeed limited.
-If I decline to work with you, that is not a reflection on your ability to succeed in PIC16B, your potential as a researcher, or your worth as a human person.
+I'd like to emphasize that my ability to take students is indeed *limited*.
+If I decline to work with you, that is not a reflection on your ability to succeed in PIC16B, your potential as a researcher, your worth as a person, or whether I like you.

-<div class="fancy-h1"> Collaboration and Academic Honesty</div>

-I heartily encourage you to collaborate with your peers on homework and many in-class activities.
-You should ask questions, brainstorm ideas, and offer suggestions *at a conceptual level.* In general, **you should not share code with your peers** in any circumstances, as this deprives them of the opportunity to learn how to operationalize their ideas.

-The midterm is open-book and open-notes.
-You should not discuss any aspect of these evaluations with your peers, and doing so will constitute a violation of UCLA's [student code of conduct](https://www.deanofstudents.ucla.edu/Individual-Student-Code).

 <div class="fancy-h1"> Getting Help </div>

+## Using Your Resources

+You're an advanced programming student.
+Now that you've got the fundamentals down, it's the right time for you to practice how to use the resources to learn independently.
+With this in mind, here are a few checklists that you should follow, **before** approaching me with question.

+### Debugging

+1. Carefully **read your error message**, if there is one.
+2. **Google your error message** and see whether others have encountered a similar issue.
+3. **Simplify**: start removing parts of your code until you are able to construct a [minimal working example](https://stackoverflow.com/help/minimal-reproducible-example) (MWE) of your issue.
+4. Now that you have checked around a bit and created a MWE, it's the right time to post a public question on Campuswire.
+Show the output of your MWE, and carefully describe what you've already done in the previous steps.
+5. Generally, if you've completed the above steps and haven't received an answer on Campuswire within 48 hours, I'll then make my beset attempt to address your question.

+### "How do I do X"

+1. Try to describe X fairly specifically, and Google it.
+Adding the names of packages can be helpful.
+  - **Example**: You want to encode a qualitative column of a Pandas data frame with an integer label.
+A good search for this is "pandas convert qualitative column," for which the [top result](https://pbpython.com/categorical-encoding.html) (in my browswer) is a helpful guide to precisely this kind of task.
+2. If you know how to achieve a task that is similar to X, check the documentation of the associated tools to see whether there might be keyword arguments or methods that might help you achieve X.
+3. If you've done the above, now is a good time to post on Campuswire.
+Describe what you've already tried, including any relevant resources you may have found.
+4. Generally, if you've completed the above steps and haven't received an answer on Campuswire within 48 hours, I'll then make my beset attempt to address your question.

+You can always ask me questions in OH.
+Be ready for me to ask you which of the above steps you've completed.
+If you haven't done many of them, then we may walk through some of the steps together.

-## Extensions Policy
+## Extensions and Accommodations

-These are challenging times.
-From disease to internet access to political unrest, there are many reasons why you might struggle to complete your work on time.
-In awareness of this situation, PIC16A includes an large number of drops for homework, participation assignments, and quizzes -- around two weeks worth of drops in each category.
-Additionally, there are several opportunities to earn a substantial amount of extra credit.

-Research indicates that students of varying cultural backgrounds may feel more or less comfortable asking for extensions on assignments.
-Because of this, **I will generally not grant extensions** on assignments.
-If you are not able to complete an assignment on time, you will need to use one of your drops.
-If you foresee that you will be unable to complete multiple weeks worth of assignments, then please contact me and we will find a solution.

-## Coding Problems

-If you are struggling with a problem on a homework assignment, or wondering about an in-class activity, you have several ways to get help.
-In approximate order, you should:

-1. Ask a classmate -- for example, one of your project team members.
-2. Search Google or StackExchange.
-If you are encountering an error message, searching the text of the error message is often sufficient to resolve an issue.
-2. Post your question on Campuswire, accompanied by a [minimal working example](https://stackoverflow.com/help/minimal-reproducible-example) or clear illustration of what you would like to achieve.
-3. Attend the office hours of either the TA or myself.

-You may email me questions; however, I may instruct you to post them on Campuswire.
+PIC16B has a fair number of long-term deadlines, including your project and multi-week homeworks.
+I expect you to manage your schedule accordingly, and to plan ahead.

+**Generally speaking, I almost never grant extensions after a deadline has past, and very rarely when the deadline is close.
+The primary exceptions are acute emergencies, especially health emergencies.**

+You may encounter non-emergency conditions that make it difficult to complete your assignments by the stated deadline.
+In this age of disease, isolation, and political unrest, that is very normal!
+If you are struggling with your physical or mental health, please **approach me early** and we will have a conversation.
+The earlier we can talk,  the more I will be able to do for you.

 ## General Academic Concerns